twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 To reiterate, this decision was founded in **user experience** not **technical perfection**.

 > For those curious why one might use Google Forms instead of a database from the get-go: Without customers and getting product feedback, we can't guarantee that people will want what we're building.

+Negative example ([Find Work][]): As part of building Find Work, I built a lot of visual testing, thinking that it would help reduce bugs.
+In practice, [it ate a lot more time than it saved][testing-invisible] and should only have been done during large CSS migrations.

+[testing-invisible]: /2017-03-30-testing-the-invisible

 # Build exactly what you need
 "Build exactly what you need and nothing more" is how I frame this in my mind (also sometimes [YAGNI][] or [JIT][]).